-If the car you’re driving isn’t yours or you’re borrowing a car for a short period of time, you still need to make sure you’re an insured driver.
+If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re an insured driver.

 However, it may not make sense to buy a full car insurance policy for the vehicle since you won’t be driving it for longer than a few months.

-Temporary car insurance solves this problem by providing the coverage you need for a set period of time.
+Temporary car insurance solves this problem by providing the coverage you need for a set period.
 Short-term car insurance is available for various terms, but you might not be able to get it through your regular insurance provider.

 But in case you need insurance for a much shorter amount of time, here’s a closer look at how temporary car insurance works and situations where you might need this coverage: